twilio/twilio-video.js/COMMON_ISSUES.md

 ### Safari desktop
 <details>
-<summary>Safari 15.1 crashes when publishing a VideoTrack using H264 codec</summary>
+<summary>Safari 15.1 crashes when muting a VideoTrack that is using an H264 codec</summary>
 <p>

-   This issue happens due to a regression on Safari 15.1 where using an H264 codec causes the browser to crash when joining a room.
+   This issue happens due to a regression on Safari 15.1 where muting a VideoTrack that is using an H264 codec causes the browser to crash.
 Please use VP8 as a workaround for now.
 See more details [here](https://github.com/twilio/twilio-video.js/issues/1611).
 </p>
 </details>